delaralomen/clerkbit/README.md

-# ClerkBit - a customizable solution for any business’s needs
+# ClerkBit - A Tailored Digital Assistant For Any Business

 It’s your digital employee who takes orders, answers questions, collects Bitcoin, and tracks revenue.
 ## Key Features
 It is your own in every sense of the word:
 - you own your data
 - you choose what AI model fits your needs
-- you host your Bitcoin node
+- you host your model & Bitcoin node

 ## Example Use Case
 A café, shop, or service provider can run their own intelligent assistant — no subscriptions, no cloud lock-in, no outages — just smart, private, Bitcoin-powered AI on-premises.